Pyrdacor/Ambermoon/FileSpecs/Enumerations/Attributes.md

 ## Effects

 - Strength: Increases the max weight by 1kg per point.
 Actually the max weight formula seems to be 999 + STR * 1000 in grams.
+Also increased Dmg by 1 every 25 points.
 - Intelligence: Adds INT/25 (rounded down) SP and SLP on level up.
 - Dexterity: Chance in percent to not trigger lock traps.
 - Speed: Characters with higher values can act earlier in battle.